sensible-hq/sensible-docs/readme-sync/v0/best-practices/5000 - guides/2000 - troubleshoot.md

 Inspect SenseML
 -----

-The Sensible app visually represents SenseML queries in rendered PDFs using colored symbols.
+The Sensible app visually represents SenseML queries in rendered documents using colored symbols.
 For more information, see [UI guide](doc:color).

 Lint SenseML
 ----